Arriving & Departing

 - Snack machines, restrooms and seating areas in terminals

-- Secured parking in two parking garages with 4,500 spaces and two gated surface lots within walking distance to the terminals
+- Secured parking in two parking garages with 4,500 spaces and three gated surface lots within walking distance to the terminals

 - Free cell phone waiting lots on weekends for people picking up debarking guests